ACM becomes first government agency that can order SIDN to take down domain names

 However, it is important the ACM's new power is exercised only in the last resort.
 Furthermore, the intervention procedure must include adequate safeguards.
 In relation to the first of those points, we believe that the draft legislation leaves something to be desired.
 On the other hand, we do regard the proposed intervention procedure as providing appropriate safeguards: intervention will require approval by a judge, to whom the relevant registrar or SIDN will have the opportunity to present its case.

 We therefore support the draft legislation in principle, but wish to see certain points revised.
-For details, see our consultation response
+For details, see

 .
 It is now a question of waiting to see how the legislative process unfolds.